Xuf00/Random-steam-game-discord-bot/README.md

 Current version: Works but has issues.
 Issues mostly noticed with huge Steam libraries (5000+ games), this is due to the Steam page being unresponsive with so many games to load.

 Looking to add:
-- Filtering out DLC (Awkward as the Steam game page doesn't differ)
+- Filtering out DLC (Awkward as a users Steam game page doesn't differ between a game or DLC)
-- More efficient use of the WebDriver's used for web crawling
+- More efficient use of the WebDriver's used for web crawling (Potential multi-threading)
 - Speeding up the bots responses
-- Create a game class to hold the game data
+- Preventing the spam of commands

 ## Commands: